 Selection Process is determined by the coaches and one other evaluator.
 The coach is responsible for making selections based on their team goals, skill requirements, positional needs, and coachability.
 A second evaluator and in some cases a third evaluator will use one of the sport specific evaluation sheets from appendix A. This will give an overall evaluation score for each player.
 The coach then submits their proposed roster to the Athletic Director.
 The Athletic Director contrasts this roster to the ranking from evaluation scores for any significant outliers.
 As long as they are close the coach's selections will be finalized into a season roster.
-If there are some minor differences in scores and coaches picks, the coach will be asked to justify their selection to the Athletic Director.
-If the coach's reasons are sound (ie. one player fulfills positional needs of a team, despite being ranked 15th and attempting to make a 10 person team), then the Athletic Director will allow the coach's selection to be finalized as the season roster.
+If there are some minor differences in scores and coaches picks, the coach will be asked to justify their selection to the Athletic Director will allow the coach's selection to be finalized as the season roster.
 In the event of the coach's selection reason not being sound, or a player being selected despite being drastically outranked, the Athletic Director will do one of the following: